techandsoftware/teletext-for-javascript-docs/teletext-usage.md

 <script type="module">
   import { Teletext } from './node_modules/@techandsoftware/teletext/dist/teletext.min.js';

-  // Or if you import the npm module directly, use the following import instead of the one above.
-  // (You will also need tooling to resolve the module for the browser, like vite.)
+  // Or, use this if you have tooling like vite:
   // import { Teletext } from '@techandsoftware/teletext';

   const teletext = Teletext();